li-aolong/TemplateGEC/README.md

 # TemplateGEC
-This repository contains the source code for ***TemplateGEC: Improving Grammatical Error Correction with Detection Template*** accepted by ACL2023.
+This repository contains the source code for ***TemplateGEC: Improving Grammatical Error Correction with Detection Template*** accepted by **ACL2023 (Oral)**.
 This paper presents a new method for GEC, called TemplateGEC, which integrates the Seq2Edit and Seq2Seq frameworks, leveraging their strengths in error detection and correction.

 ## Overview